 As part of our bathroom renovation, I did my first-ever DIY concrete countertop!
-In this post, I’ll be sharing the exact steps I took to pour this 6 foot vanity concrete counter that includes a 3-hole faucet and under-mount sink.
-This blog post is written in partnership with Concrete Countertop Solutions.
-Opinions and experiences are my own!
+In this post, I will give you a step by step tutorial on how I poured this 6-foot vanity concrete counter that includes a 3-hole faucet and undermount sink so you can do it too!
+I wrote this blog post in partnership with Concrete Countertop Solutions.
+Opinions and experiences are my own.

-Most people start planning a project based on a specific item such as a rug or wall covering that they love.
+Most people start planning a project based on a specific item, such as a rug or wall covering that they love.
+Not me!
+I started with the idea of making my own concrete vanity top!
+It’s go big or go home around here, haha.

 I’ve loved the look of concrete for awhile now.
-This is not the first time working with it!
-The first concrete project I did was a concrete-overlay in my kitchen.
+And this was not my first time working with it!
+My first concrete project was a concrete-overlay in my kitchen to create new concrete surfaces for my countertops.

-We had blue laminate counters that I wanted so badly to get rid of, and my first attempt at covering them was with concrete!
-We loved the look of it but I certainly learned a lot of things the hard way – specifically about the importance of sealing!
+We had blue laminate counters that I wanted to remove so badly, and my first attempt at covering them was with concrete.
+We loved the look of it, but like so many first-time DIY projects, I certainly learned a lot of things the hard way – specifically about the importance of sealing!

 The next project I did turned out much better.
-I built a DIY entryway table.
+I built a DIY entryway table using concrete.
 I’m still absolutely obsessed with that project.
-This was also a “overlay” type of project where I was covering something with concrete.
+It was also an “overlay” project where I covered an existing surface with concrete.

-Never before have I actually built a form and poured the concrete though – and I thought this was the perfect opportunity to try it out!
+Never before had I actually built a form and poured the concrete, though – and I thought this bathroom countertop surface was the perfect opportunity to learn this new skill!

-About a year prior to this project, I was gifted a vanity from my parents.
-Long story short, they purchased it for their new-home build and it was the wrong size.
-They were unable to return it so they gave it to me to thank me for my help (my dad and I did a lot of work – the build happened during the pandemic so between delays and rising costs, we really wanted to get it finished!)
+About a year before this project, my parents gifted me a vanity cabinet.
+Long story short, they purchased it for their new-home build, and it was the wrong size.
+They could not return it, so they gave it to me to thank me for my help.
+My dad and I did a lot of work, and so I accepted the gift with zero guilt!
+I was very excited to do this project and get my own amazing bathroom!

-The vanity IS large but overall it does fit in the space, and I couldn’t let such a beautiful vanity go!
-Because I had it sitting in my garage for almost a year, I was eager to put it to use!
-After the entryway table, I just knew the vanity needed a concrete counter.
+The vanity is large, but it does fit in the space, and I couldn’t let such a beautiful vanity go!
+I was eager to put it to use because I had it sitting in my garage for almost a year.
+After the entryway table success story, I just knew the vanity needed a concrete counter, and I felt up for the challenge.

 Materials for pouring DIY concrete countertops

-I had followed Concrete Countertop Solutions on social media for awhile.
-As I mentioned, I’ve loved the look of concrete for a long time!
+I had been following Concrete Countertop Solutions on social media for awhile before we partnered together to do this project.
+As I mentioned, I’ve loved the look of concrete for a long time and have been obsessed with the unique looks that can be achieved with it!

-While I have worked with concrete before, pouring it was a whole new experience and to be honest — I felt overwhelmed with trying to figure that out on my own!
-What drew me to Concrete Countertop Solutions was that they sold everything that you need to pour your own concrete countertop – ready to go!
+Learning how to pour concrete from scratch is very different than just using it as an overlay for an existing surface.
+To be honest, I felt overwhelmed with trying to figure that out on my own.
+What drew me to Concrete Countertop Solutions as a partner was that they sold everything that you need to pour your own concrete countertop – ready to go, one-stop shopping!

-They sell the forms, the mesh reinforcements, clips to keep the reinforcement in place, and SO much more!
+They sell the forms, the mesh reinforcements, clips to keep the reinforcements in place, and SO much more!

 - White Countertop Mix (5 bags)